 Shot customization: 9/10

-When it comes to customization, the Erne is far ahead of other machines I've tested, and this is down to the software.
+When it comes to customization, the Erne is far ahead of many machines I've tested (though the Titan ACE is a little better again), and this is down to the software.

 You can set up drills how you want them, with a variety of shots to help you practice real scenarios.
 Erne offers 28 ball positions on the court and you can sequence them any way you like.

-The only reason I'm docking a point is that they have yet to bring individual shot settings to the customized program.
+The only reason I'm docking a point is that they have yet to bring individual shot settings to the customized program like the Titan ACE.
 This makes adding a shot like a dink or lob to your sequence virtually impossible.
 Erne confirmed they are working to add this soon.

 Once that software update is released, I can't think of how the Erne could be better in this regard.
 If it works, I'll happily give it 10 out of 10.